|

 for a book that isn’t written yet, the finished product is probably going

+to differ in significant ways from your outline anyway.
 "So you’re not exactly being dishonest just because you don’t slavishly

 follow an outline your editor is never going to see anyway.
 I’m not talking